roytang/blog/content/post/2002/08/they-don39t-know-what-they39re-missing.md

 I'm pissed off.

 Today I went to Ortigas for a job interview with a nameless IT company where my cousin Rachel works.
-I was quite optimistic too &#8212; the position was for a "Java Trainee.&#8221; I was more than willing to be trained, and a trainee position meant you didn't have to be proficient in Java right?
+I was quite optimistic too &#8212; the position was for a "Java Trainee."
+I was more than willing to be trained, and a trainee position meant you didn't have to be proficient in Java right?
 Turns out I was wrong. =( Apparently they needed someone with some experience in Java, preferably with a project or two under his belt.
 I tried to convince the interviewer that I had a lot of raw talent and learn pretty fast anyway, but I haven't got any high hopes.
 That pissed me off.

 Even worse, I had gone to Ortigas with just enough cash to make the trip back and forth.
 I had left a good two hundred bucks at home &#8216;coz I forgot to pick 'em up and put 'em in my wallet.
 I was thinking of trying out the arcade version of Capcom vs SNK 2, maybe buying a CD or two.
 But no!
 Now I couldn't even grab a bite on the way home.
 That pissed me off.

-Later that night, my mother was watching "While You Were Sleeping&#8221;, and I was feeling so depressed I was wondering what would happen if I ended up like Sandra Bullock at the start of the movie &#8212; alone, and working a dead end job as a ticket seller.
+Later that night, my mother was watching "While You Were Sleeping", and I was feeling so depressed I was wondering what would happen if I ended up like Sandra Bullock at the start of the movie &#8212; alone, and working a dead end job as a ticket seller.
 Sigh

 It's not just the fact that I'm still unemployed &#8212; it's been a good nine months now and I've kinda gotten used to that.
 It's the realization that despite whatever work I've done in school, I can't get a job.
 It's as if everything I learned in college was useless.